-A master’s degree in elementary education might be a boost to your in-class skills, a professional requirement, or your first foray into the world of teaching.
-Whatever your end goal may be, earning an elementary education master’s degree may provide you with a firm foundation in the necessary pedagogical skills to assist and support your students.
+A master’s degree in elementary education might be a top boost to your in-class skills, a professional requirement, or your first foray into the world of teaching.
+Whatever your end goal may be, earning an elementary education master’s degree may provide you with a firm foundation in the necessary best pedagogical skills to assist and support your students.
 Whether you’re commuting to a local campus, or traveling to a new, exciting location for your degree, you may find a campus masters in elementary education program that is perfect for you!

 Elementary Education Master’s Program: The Basics

 Elementary education master’s programs may take between 1-3 years to complete, depending on whether the course is accelerated or the student is handling a full-time or part-time course load.
 Program lengths vary by school.
 In terms of previous academic achievement, many programs require applicants to hold a 2.0-3.0 undergraduate GPA and may also require GRE scores.
 Schools may also ask for letters of recommendation, personal essays, CVs and resumes, and a professional teaching portfolio when applying.

 Some schools may offer a teaching licensure program in addition to their master’s degree program.
 These degrees may be perfectly suited for undergraduates looking to transfer into the teaching field, as they may not require an undergraduate degree in education.
 Other degree programs may solely accept currently accredited teachers, so be sure to check particular schools’ requirements.